COVID-19 Information for Students

 CARES Act Funding

-Students who meet basic eligibility criteria for federal financial aid received a cash grant from SWOSU as part of the Higher Education Emergency Relief fund through the CARES Act passed by Congress.
+Students who meet basic eligibility criteria for federal financial aid received two, cash grants from SWOSU as part of the Higher Education Emergency Relief fund through the CARES Act passed by Congress.
 A recent announcement provides more details.
 If you have questions, please contact the Bursar’s office at (580) 774-3019 or email email@example.com.

 Masks and Shields